wjakob/nanobind/docs/api_core.rst

       Set a flag noting that implicit conversion should never be performed for this function argument.

+   .. cpp:function:: arg &sig(const char * sig)

+      Override the signature of the default argument value.
+This is useful when the argument value is unusually complex so that the default method to explain it in docstrings and stubs (``str(value)``) does not produce acceptable output.

 .. cpp:struct:: is_method

    Indicate that the bound function is a method.